Softwoods

 Unlike a traditional orchard, which is planted in parallel rows, citrus trees are planted in Archimedean spirals that are geometrically shaped to lower water use, defend against seasonal fluctuations in temperature, disease, and improve production per acre.
 Two types of Archimedeancan be utilized: open space spirals and closed space spirals.

 Open space spirals space trees about 30 feet on center and are allowed to branch and cover a 20 x 20 foot area in a Crop Circle Citrus Orchard planted with 280 trees on 4 acres.
-The 4 acre orchard features two double spirals that mirror each another, that is to say, adjacent to one another.
+The 4-acre orchard features two double spirals that mirror each another, that is to say, adjacent to one another.
 Prune, spray and harvest equipment have ample room to crisscross throughout the orchard.
 The open planting pattern encourages each tree to grow long lateral branches and set more fruit.

 Closed space spirals space trees much closer together, about 10 feet apart.
 A vertical support structure is erected along the length of each irrigation line in each spiral.
 Tree branches are trained to grow horizontally from each side of the vertical trunk tied to horizontal supports mounted on the vertical support structure to grow a fruit bearing hedge.